 Inventory turnover also involves keeping a close pulse on each SKU across all locations and sales channels so you replenish inventory in a timely manner.
-Being able to set reorder notification points (or the unit count or threshold at which you need to order more stock) is critical to set up, and easy to automate through fulfillment platforms like ShipBob.
+Being able to set reorder notification points (or the unit count or threshold at which you need to order more stock) is critical to set up, and easy to automate through fulfilment platforms like ShipBob.

 Tracking inventory from your supplier

 Not all of your products will be at your warehouse (or in your home or office).
 A good amount may be stored with your supplier or even en route to you or your fulfilment warehouse or distribution centre.